Likelihood Reconstruction for Radio Detectors of Neutrinos and Cosmic Rays: Applications

 \subsubsection{Forward folding reconstructions: chi-square and likelihood}

-In reconstruction methods based on forward folding, an electrical field is folded through the antenna response and compared to the measured traces.
-We use a simple frequency domain parameterization of the electrical field, which has been shown to describe radio pulses from cosmic-ray air showers well, given by~\cite{Glaser:2019rxw}:
+The benefits of forward folding methods are twofold.
+First, it avoids unfolding system and ambient noise as if it was coming from one specific direction, and second, it constrains the signal to a parameterized model representing the physical process being observed.
+The parameterized model can either be a full simulation (as in Section~\ref{sec_neutrino_reconstruction}) or a simpler approximation.
+Since cosmic-ray air-shower simulations are computationally expensive, we employ a simple frequency domain parameterization of the electric field, which has been shown to describe radio pulses from cosmic-ray air showers well~\cite{Glaser:2019rxw}:

-where $\mathcal{E}$ is the electric field in the frequency domain, $f_k$ are the frequencies, and $A_\text{pol}$ are the amplitudes.
+where $\mathcal{E}$ is the electric field in the frequency domain, $f_k$ are the frequencies, and $A_\text{pol}$ are the electric field amplitudes.
 The frequency dependence of $\mathcal{E}$ is controlled by $\alpha$, which sets the slope of the electric field in the frequency domain and is often constrained to negative values, and $\beta$, which controls a second-order correction where $f_\text{offset}$ is fixed to \SI{30}{MHz}.
 The last exponential controls the complex phases, where $t_\text{offset}$ is the time of the pulse relative to the start of the trace, and $\psi$ is a phase offset.
 Additionally, we numerically re-normalize the electric field, such that the parameters we reconstruct are directly the fluences of the two polarizations, $f_\theta$ and $f_\phi$.
 In our reconstruction, we allow $f_\theta$ and $f_\phi$ to take on negative values, corresponding to a sign flip of $A_\theta$ and $A_\phi$, respectively.
 This makes the method sensitive to polarizations across the \SI{0}{\degree} to \SI{180}{\degree} range (polarization flips of 180 are degenerate with changing $\psi$ by $\pi$).
 However, for a fair comparison, we restrict it here to the same range as the noise subtraction method in a consistent way.

-The estimated electric field is multiplied by the vector effective length (VEL) of the antenna for the known arrival direction and filtered accordingly.
+For a given set of parameter values, the electric field is multiplied by the vector effective length (VEL) of the antenna for the known arrival direction and filtered accordingly.
 By applying the inverse Fourier transform, the estimate of the noiseless signal, $\boldsymbol{\mu}$, is obtained, which can then be compared to the measured trace in an objective function.
 The resulting signal depends on six parameters to be reconstructed, $\boldsymbol{\theta} = (f_\theta, f_\phi, \alpha, \beta, t_\text{offset}, \psi)$.